steelbreeze/state.js/doc/state.com.md

 **stateMachineModel**: `StateMachine`, The state machine model to validate.

-Validates a state machine model for correctness (see the constraints defined within the UML Superstructure specification).

 ## Property: console
 The object used to receive log, warning and error messages.
 The default implementation just thrown exceptions for errors.

 * * *